Polymerase Chain Reaction (PCR)

 What is PCR used for in biology?

-The polymerase chain reaction (PCR) method is used in molecular biology to amplify many copies of small sections of DNA or a gene.
-It is a common tool used in medical and biological research labs to generate thousands to millions of copies of a particular section of DNA from a very small amount of DNA.
+The polymerase chain reaction (PCR) technology has been uses in molecular biology to amplify many copies of small sections of DNA or a gene.
+PCR is a common tool used in medical and biological research labs to generate thousands to millions of copies of a particular section of DNA from a very small amount of DNA.